mmcollado/cis106/finalproject/deliverable3.md

 ### Firefox
 ![Firefox Browser](Firefox-Browser.jpg)

+* The Firefox Browser is the only major browser backed by a not-for-profit that doesn’t sell your personal data to advertisers while helping you protect your personal information.
+Learn more about the Firefox Browsers and other products.

+### Alternatives

 ### Chromium

 ![Chromium](chromium-browser.webp)

   [![Performing Daily Task in Endevour os Part1](https://res.cloudinary.com/marcomontalbano/image/upload/v1652059146/video_to_markdown/images/youtube--AFwpYXWYGVo-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/AFwpYXWYGVo "Performing Daily Task in Endevour os Part1")